juliet448/Juliet_ojv/README.md

 ### juliet448-B-Analyst
 ---
-### LITA CAPSTONE PROJECT INTRODUCTION/CUSTOMER SEGMENTATION SERVICES
+### INTRODUCTION TO LITA CAPSTONE PROJECT/CUSTOMER SEGMENTATION SERVICES
 ---
 Introduction to capstone project on data anlysis: This capstone project displays the application of data analysis methodologies using excel,  SQL and power BI and leveraging real-world data sets.
 This project showcases expertise in data manipulation, analysis, and visualization.
 In today's fast-paced, data-driven economy, organizations rely on accurate and timely, uncover meaningful insights to inform strategic decisions-making, drive growth, and maintain competitiveness.